-- The Advanced Manufacturing Production Tax Credit (45X), which incentivizes U.S. clean energy supply chain components. - Credits for clean energy projects (45Y, 48E), which includes bonuses for U.S.-sourced materials. - The Clean Vehicle Tax Credit (30D), which lowers the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals.
+- Adding restrictions to the Advanced Manufacturing Production Tax Credit (45X), which incentivized U.S. clean energy supply chain components. - Adding restrictions to credits for wind and solar projects (45Y, 48E), which included bonuses for U.S.-sourced materials. - Phasing out the Clean Vehicle Tax Credit (30D), which lowered the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals.

 These credits - along with Department of Energy loans and grants - promote domestic clean energy manufacturing and deployment, creating good jobs.
-Some credits require companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
+Some credits incentivized companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
 Manufacturing in North Dakota accounts for 7.7% of state GDP and the state has seen a 6% increase in manufacturing employment since 2019.
 Additionally, clean energy makes up 40% of electricity consumption in the state and clean energy jobs are expected to more than double by 2030.
 Dismantling of clean energy and manufacturing incentives would threaten this growth, harming North Dakota's job market and local economy.